corton-byte/greenthreads-denver-marketing-ai-assistant/README.md

 - Avoid inventing missing company facts or performance measures.
 - Use customer or employee information carefully and prefer aggregated or de-identified analysis when individual-level data is unnecessary.

+### Source Precedence

+The knowledge files do not all carry the same authority.

+1. The canonical GreenThreads case brief controls fixed company facts, approved products, budgets, and decision boundaries.
+2. Validated raw-data calculations and the HW3 findings file control current analytical figures and documented corrections.
+3. The HW1 and HW2 files provide design history, workflow context, and earlier analysis, but they do not override the canonical case or later validated findings.

+When a prior-work document conflicts with the canonical case brief or a validated HW3 correction, the assistant must flag the conflict and use the higher-authority or later-validated source.

+For example, the current assistant uses:

+- **\$182.22** as Google Ads average observed customer spend, reflecting the corrected HW3 calculation.
+- **\$8,000 for Email & CRM** and **\$13,000 for the Launch Event**, consistent with the validated Denver marketing allocation.

+Preserving the earlier files as supporting artifacts demonstrates the project's development and correction process without allowing superseded values to become current recommendations.

 ---

 ## Testing Method